Background and History

 Drug Product Definition

-The FFDCA defines a drug as a product intended for use in the diagnosis, cure, mitigation, treatment or prevention of disease and products affect the structure or any function of the body of man or other animals.
+The FFDCA defines a drug as a product intended for use in the diagnosis, cure, mitigation, treatment, or prevention of disease and products that affect the structure or any function of the body of man or other animals.

-For example, an anti-dandruff shampoo meets the definition of both is a cosmetic and drug product because it is used to clean the hair as well as to treat dandruff.
-Additional examples of cosmetic-drug products are anti-aging facial creams, fluoride toothpastes, antiperspirant deodorants and Sun Protection Factors (SPF) moisturizers and makeup.
+For example, an anti-dandruff shampoo meets the definition of both a cosmetic and drug product because it is used to clean the hair as well as to treat dandruff.
+Additional examples of cosmetic-drug products are anti-aging facial creams, fluoride toothpaste, antiperspirant deodorants, and Sun Protection Factors (SPF) moisturizers and makeup.

-Products that are combinations of a cosmetic-drug(and/or OTC) product require FDA premarket approval via the New Drug Application (NDA) mechanism for drugs, or conform to a monograph (a regulatory standard for ingredients) as specified by the FDA OTC (over the counter) Review process.
-Monographs define methods of analysis for OTC drug ingredients which are to identified to assure that OTC products are safe, effective and not misbranded.
+Products that are combinations of a cosmetic-drug(and/or OTC) product require FDA premarket approval via the New Drug Application (NDA) mechanism for drugs or conform to a monograph (a regulatory standard for ingredients) as specified by the FDA OTC (over the counter) Review process.
+Monographs define methods of analysis for OTC drug ingredients which are to be identified to assure that OTC products are safe, effective, and not misbranded.